Subgraph counts for dense random graphs with specified degrees: Spanning trees

 For (iii), note that the probability generating function of $\X$ is

 This allows computation of small moments of $\X$, for example

 The differences between small moments of $\Z$ and the corresponding moments of $\X$ are within the given error terms.
-To see this, we set all but one of the arguments of $p(\xvec)$ equal to~1 and find the distribution of the degree of one vertex.
-Then we obtain $P(Z_j\ne X_j)=O(e^{-n^{3\eps}})$ for each~$j$.
-Statement (iii) follows. \end{proof}
+To see this, we can set all but one of the arguments of $p(\xvec)$ equal to~1 to find the distribution of the degree of one vertex.
+Thus we find that $\Prob(X_1=t)\leq 1/(t-1)!$ for $t\geq 1$ and so